 Ross finds it quite telling that the author of Genesis 1 did not use the verb “bara“ (which means bringing something new into existence that did not exist before) in describing the separating or dividing of the waters in the firmament.
 Instead, the author used the verbs “haya“(which means “to be”) and “asa“ (which means make, manufacture, fabricate or construct).
 Such verb usage “suggests [God] carefully reordered or reshaped the chaotic waters that covered the Earth in Gen. 1:2 in new ways.”
 [See, Krista Bontrager, The Bigger Picture on Creation, pgs 50-51 (2008)]

-Ross identifies the following characteristics a water cycle must have to be able to support life on Earth:
+Ross identifies the following characteristics a water cycle must have to be capable of supporting life on Earth:

 - There must be a system in which snow, ice and liquid water freely evaporate and then freely condense to fall back to Earth;

-- Evaporation and precipitation must average between 25-60 liquid water inches per year and the snow and rain must condense in the right proportions;
+- In addition to evaporation and precipitation averaging between 25-60 liquid water inches per year, snow and rain must condense in the right proportions;

 - For advanced life to be supported by lower life-forms and a diversity of species, rainfall must vary from one geographical area to another;